clsty/joplin-inline-todo/README.md

 - `+tag` - Multiple tags (optional)
 - `//YYYY-MM-DD` - Due date (optional)
 - Checkbox state: `[ ]` = open, `[x]` = done

-**Note:** This plugin only supports the metalist style.
-Other TODO formats (link style, plain style) from the original Inline TODOs plugin are not supported.

 ### Query Summary Note